GL_Discover Hub_Stocks_1920x1280_TraderGray_03

 Diversification opportunities

 The US stock markets have been dominated by tech companies since the early 2000s.
 Given that it’s the biggest financial market in the world, there are plenty of alternative options.
-Data from Schwab shows that there are over 5,300 companies listed on US exchanges, so when you trade US equities, you’ve got more scope to diversify than you have in other regional markets.
+There are thousands of exchanges listed on US exchanges (the exact number varies over time), so when you trade US equities, you’ve got more scope to diversify than you have in other regional markets.

 Greater accessibility